mpcphys0/img_tools/dev/process_gammex/README.md

 Python and required package dependencies must be installed.
 See [Dependencies](#Dependencies) section.

 ## Usage (windows)
 The folder of phantom images to be processed should contain only DICOM images of axial slices of the ACR phantom.
-Slice locations showing Module 0 and Module 4 BBs must be present in the set of images, as the program searches for these BBs to determine phantom positioning.
+Slices should cover the length of the phantom from Module 0 to Module 4 centers.
+(Slice locations showing Module 0 and Module 4 BBs must be present in the set of images, as the program searches for these BBs to determine phantom positioning.)

 Open a powershell or cmd window and navigate to the location of the saved python files: